 But most Muslim theologians seem to have a much stricter standard for the literal historicity of the Quran than that.
 Their view of Scripture is not quite the same as that of the Bible.
 Jews and Christians claim that the Bible is a product of divine inspiration working through the instrument of human writers, but Muslims believe that the Quran is the words of Allah revealed verbatim from heaven by the angel Gabriel, with no admixture of human skill or opinion.
 I think that few Muslim theologians would consider giving up the literal accuracy of the stories about Bible characters.

-And if they did, such an admission could potentially undermine the quranic claim to present a more accurate description of Jesus, whose nature is the key point of dispute beween Muslims and Christians.
-(Indeed, some of the stories about Jesus can also be identified as later legends: for example the story of Jesus making a clay bird come to life comes from the 2nd century Infancy Gospel of Thomas, which fills in the gaps of Jesus' childhood with various capricious miracles, as if he were a superhero who hadn't yet learned to control his powers.)
+And if they did, such an admission could potentially undermine the quranic claim to present a more accurate description of Jesus, whose nature is after all the key point of dispute beween Muslims and Christians.
+(Indeed, some of the quranic stories about Jesus can also be identified as dubious Christian legends: for example the story of Jesus making a clay bird come to life comes from the 2nd century Infancy Gospel of Thomas; which fills in the gaps of Jesus' childhood with various capricious miracles, as if he were a superhero who hadn't yet learned to control his powers.)